robertson809/redesigning-webtree/README.md

 # Redesigning WebTree

-By Michael Robertson and George Baldini for Davidson College's Machine Reasoning HW4
+By Michael Robertson and George Baldini for Davidson College's Machine Reasoning Homework 4

 ### Table of Contents: